Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching: Experiments

-We start by demonstrating how the analytic expressions provided in \eqref{eq:latent_var_est} and \eqref{eq:latent_var_est_2} can be used for estimating the number of latent factors for PMF and CPMF, respectively.
-We do this by sampling a data matrix (of size {$10^3 \times 10^3$}) from the model for 30 scenarios where the true hyperparameters $\lambda^*$ are set at different values.
-We repeat this for a range of values for the true $K^*$, and for each data we compute the observed moments and solve for $K$ matching the moments.
-Figure~\ref{fig:model-based} compares the estimate with the ground truth (mean and 95\% confidence interval over the $30$ replications) and shows we can accurately estimate the $K$ when the data follows the model.
+For PMF and CPMF, \eqref{eq:latent_var_est} and \eqref{eq:latent_var_est_2} provide analytic expressions for hyperparameters given the target moments.
+We demonstrate them in an empirical Bayes scenario, where estimates of the observed data are used as targets, to show that the results are robust to estimation errors.
+We sample a data matrix (of size {$10^3 \times 10^3$}) from the model for 30 scenarios where the true hyperparameters (denoted by $\lambda^*$) are set at different values.
+We repeat this for a range of values for the true $K$, and for each data compute the empirical estimates required for estimating the number of factors using \eqref{eq:latent_var_est} and \eqref{eq:latent_var_est_2}.
+Figure~\ref{fig:model-based} shows the estimates accurately match the ground truth when the data follows the model, for both PMF and CPMF with observation model $Y_{ij} \sim \sum_{i=1}^{N_{ij}} \mathcal{N}(1,1)$.
+For both cases we used gamma distributions as the priors.

+The formulation of the model in \eqref{eq:genmf} allows for generic prior distributions with hyperparameters mean $\mu$ and variance $\sigma^2$, and the resultings equations are valid for multiple choices of prior distribution consistent with the model constraints (for example of non-negativity of the rate of the Poisson).
+We repeated the above analysis using different prior distributions for PMF: Beta, Half-Normal and Log-Normal.
+For each prior distribution we fixed a set of valid hyperparameters (the values used for each the configuration of prior distribution are in Table~\ref{tab:priors_initialization}) .
+Figure~\ref{fig:diffpriors} shows the results for these choices of priors, verifying that the result holds irrespective of the prior.